Home

 As the 1980’s drew to a close, Waddy Wachtel found himself to be one of the most sought after guitarists on the music scene in Los Angeles, and was called by some “sideman to the stars.”
 Waddy was part of a group of session musicians that were called "the L.A. session-musician 'mafia' “ by Dave DiMartino, in Singer-Songwriters: Pop Music's Performer-Composers, from A to Zevon, which included Andrew Gold (multi-instrumental musician), Russ Kunkle (drums), Leland Sklar (bass) and Jai Winding (piano).
 By the end of the 1980’s Waddy had also earned a reputation as a dynamite producer.

 A new and long lasting friendship began in 1996 when Waddy Wachtel hooked up with Adam Sandler to play on his album "What the Hell Happened to Me?"
 That same year they went on a short tour together with a band including Jon Rosenberg, Mike Thompson, Bob Glaub, Teddy Castelucci and Don Heffington.
 Waddy and Adam have a unique friendship that developed over the years as Waddy played on all of Adam’s albums and later wrote the music scores for his films.
-Adam also had a great time singing and playing on stage with the Waddy Wachtel Band at the Joint in Los Angeles in the early 2000’s.
+Adam also had a great time singing and playing on stage with the Waddy Wachtel Band at The Joint in Los Angeles in the early 2000’s and returned to sit in again on numerous occasions with the band.

 Mick Jagger, Keith Richards and Ron Wood recognized Waddy’s incredible guitar playing abilities and invited him in 1997 to play on their album “Bridges to Babylon.”
 Waddy is one of very few “outside” guitarists who have ever appeared on a Rolling Stones album.